-This QuickStart Instruction gives a general "Rapid Development Kit" description, as well as software installation hints and four example programs enabling quick out-of-the box start-up of the phyCORE-P87C591 in conjunction with the Keil software development tools.
+This QuickStart Instruction gives a general "Rapid Development Kit" description, as well as software installation hints and four example programs enabling quick out-of-the box start-up of the miniMODUL-535 in conjunction with the Keil software development tools.
 It is structured as follows:

-- 1) The "Getting Started" section uses three example programs: - "Hello" and "Blinky" to demonstrate the download of user code to the Flash device using PHYTEC FlashTools98 for Windows. - An additional demo program demonstrates the CAN Self Receive Capability of the P87C591 microcontroller on the phyCORE-P87C591 module in conjunction with the phyCORE Development Board LD 5V. - 2) The "Getting More Involved" section provides step-by-step instructions on how to modify both examples, create and build new projects and generate and download output files to the phyCORE-P87C591 using the Keil tool chain and FlashTools98. - 3) The "Debugging" section provides a fourth example program "Debug" to demonstrate monitoring of the board and simple debug functions using the μVision2 debug environment.
+- 1) The "Getting Started" section uses two example programs: "Blinky" and "Hello" to demonstrate the download of user code to the Flash device using PHYTEC FlashTools. - 2) The "Getting More Involved" section provides step-by-step instructions on how to modify both examples, create and build new projects and generate and download output files to the miniMODUL-535 using the Keil tool chain and FlashTools98. - 3) The "Debugging" section provides a third example program "Debug" to demonstrate monitoring of the board and simple debug functions using the μVision2 debug environment.